artfisica/CxAODReader/README.md

 Follow these steps to set up your working area for DC14 samples.

-### Setup ATLAS environment and create working directory
+### Set up ATLAS environment and create working directory
 `setupATLAS`

 `mkdir CxAODFramework`